metaltroop/CRUD-app/README.md

 then put evrything other than server folder into client folder

-then make sure youve unnistalled node js and youve proper mongodb atlas database setup
+then make sure youve istalled node js and youve proper mongodb atlas database setup

 now opoen terminal in vs code do cd into client folder